skykosiner/dakin-aircon-golang/README.md

 `192.168.1.69` and you'd want to change everywhere in the code `10.0.0.24` is mentioned to the ip of your air con.

-Once you make the changes to the code simply save your changes run `go build -o air con ./cmd/main.go` and move the air con executable file to a `~/.local/bin` path
+Once you make the changes to the code simply save your changes run `go run cmd/main.go setupHelp && go run build -o aircon cmd/main.go` and move the air con executable file to a `~/.local/bin` path

 # Usage
 ```